-Bj\"orner and Wachs \cite{BjWachs} showed that $N_{n,k}$ is dual CL-shellable and hence homotopy Cohen-Macaulay; it is therefore homotopy-equivalent to a wedge of $(n-1)^{k}$ $(k-1)$-spheres.
+Bj\"orner and Wachs \cite{BjWachs} showed that $N_{n,k}$ is dual CL-shellable and hence homotopy Cohen-Macaulay; it is therefore homotopy-equivalent to a wedge of $(n-1)^{k}$ spheres of dimension $(k-1)$.
 The order complexes of the posets $A^*_{n,k}$ and $N_{n,k}$ are thus homotopy-equivalent.

 Using Quillen's fibre theorem (\cite{Q}) we can establish a slightly stronger result: